eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 As a wallet/caller use the library to obtain an `access_token`, to be able to access the credential issuer's protected endpoints

-Common Preconditions
+#### Authorize wallet for issuance preconditions

 - A credential offer has been [resolved](#resolve-a-credential-offer), and as a result
 - An instance of the `Issuer` interface has been instantiated

-There are two distinct cases, depending on the content of the credential offer
+There are three distinct cases, depending on the content of the credential offer

 - [Use authorization code flow](#authorization-code-flow)
 - [Use pre-authorized code flow](#pre-authorized-code-flow)

-If credential offer contains both flows, the caller/wallet must select which flow to use.
-This decision is out of the scope of the library.
+- A credential offer supporting both flows.
+In this case, the caller/wallet must select which flow to use.
+This decision is out of the scope of the library, although pre-authorized code flow perhaps is more convenient since it includes fewer steps.

-Successful Outcome:
+#### Authorize wallet for issuance successful outcome:
 At the end of the use case, wallet will have an `AuthorizedRequest` instance.

 Depending on the capabilities of the token endpoint of the credential issuer this `AuthorizedRequest` will be either